GIScience/gis-training-resource-center/_sources/content/Modul_3/en_qgis_data_classification.md

 2. Click on `Symbology`.
 3. Confirm that the layer setting is on `Single Symbol`.
 4. Select the colour of your choice in the drop-down menu.
 For more colour options select in the drop-down menu `Choose Color`.
-5. *Optional*:.
-You can adjust the opacity/ transparency of the layer.
+5. *Optional*: You can adjust the opacity/transparency of the layer.
 This can be very useful when you want to show multiple overlapping layers.
 6. *Optional*: Here you can set the unit type.
-This is useful when you want to visualize points in a certain size, for example.
+This is useful when you want to visualise points in a certain size, for example.
 7. *Optional:* Here you can find standard and previously used styles quickly.
 8. Click `Apply` to put your adjustment into effect.
 9. Click `OK` to close the window.